PlatformIO-AVR-libraries/AVR_SPI_with_interrupts/README.md

 1. SS_PORTx - SS pin PORTx register
 2. SS_PORTxn - SS pin PORTx register
 3. SS_mode:
    - `INVERTED_SS_CONTROL` - transmission starts by pulling SS pin high, ends with pulling SS pin low
    - `DEFAULT_SS_CONTROL` - transmission starts by pulling SS pin low, ends with pulling SS pin high

 ***returns:*** uint8_t that is read from SPDR register

 -------------------------------------------------------------------------

 Takes an array that stores individual uint8_t values and returns combined uint64_t value from all array elements.
 When receiving hex values, individual bytes are stored in main SPI buffer array.
-Use this function to transform individual hex values in an array to a single hex value.
-This is usefull since a switch case could be implemented on slave device for specific usecases depending on received data.
+Use this function to transform individual hex values in an array into a single hex value.
+This is useful since a switch case could be implemented on slave device for specific use cases depending on received data.

 ```c
 uint64_t hexArrayToUint64_t(uint8_t array[], size_t size);